 So, Alda, my mom, and I went up to their house, and we checked it out.
 The boat had been sitting outside in the elements, upside-down for 12 years.
 It had so much dirt that I could not rub it off with my hand, or even scrape it off with my nails.
-It was in good shape, considering where it had been, so I bought it.
+It should really have been wrapped in something like the shrink wrap that Pro-Tect Plastics supplies to protect it from the weather, but it was in good shape, considering where it had been, so I bought it.
 Alda brought up a trailer, and she helped me get it to my house, and eventually into my basement.

 The next day, I started washing it.
 It took all day.
 The day after that, February 26, 1999, I inspected the boat and looked at what was wrong.
 The sail was totally trashed.
 It had rock holes, cigarette holes, it was faded, and it was from 1975.
 I knew I would need a new sail.
 The clips, which hold the sail to the boom, were also extremely weathered and broke off as soon as I applied pressure.
 The bailer was clogged with leaves, and had no plug.
 The rudder had an eight-inch crack down it, and the copper rudder assembly was very tarnished.
 The lines (ropes) were poor quality to begin with, and with age and weather, just got worse.
 The varnish on the daggerboard and rudder and tiller had worn down over the years, so I knew I would have to re-varnish it.
 The splashguard was also in bad shape, and was yellowish-brown in color (it should be white).
 On March 23, I ordered new lines.
 It cost $52.50 (with shipping) (Layline, Inc. Winter).
 I received my lines on April 7.